192.168.0.1

 3. You will now find the Router IP Address field.

-4. Change to preference and save the settings.
+4. Change the preference and save the settings.

 Universal with Linksys, D-link, Asus, Netgear, TP-Link

-Among the address ranges used for the home network, gateway: 192.168.0.1 has been assigned by most manufacturers as the IP of the router, making it the default gateway or access point through from which network devices communicate and connect with the rest of the world.
-This is why 192.168.0.1, 192.168.1.1 is called the default gateway.
-This standardization makes it easier for network users to remember the address to access the router administration console by typing www.192.168.0.1 in the browser’s address bar.
+Among the address ranges used for the home network, gateway 192.168.0.1 is assigned by most manufacturers as the router’s IP address, making it the default gateway or access point through which network devices communicate with the rest of the world.
+This is why 192.168.0.1 and 192.168.1.1 are called the default gateway.
+This standardization makes it easier for network users to remember the address for accessing the router’s administration console by typing www.192.168.0.1 in the browser’s address bar.

-Most major router manufacturers use 192.168.0.1 as the router IP, including D-link, Asus, Netgear, Cisco, Linksys, Tp-Link, Tenda, SMC Networks, Huawei and Dell.
-Routers always come with a manual containing the router’s specific IP.
+Most major router manufacturers use 192.168.0.1 as the default router IP address, including D-Link, Asus, Netgear, Cisco, Linksys, TP-Link, Tenda, SMC Networks, Huawei, and Dell.
+Routers always come with a manual containing the router’s specific IP address.